PatrycjaData/Airline_Passenger_Satisfaction-Python/README.md

-**Created by: **Patrycja Decowska

-**Project name: ** Airline Passenger Satisfaction
+# Airline Passenger Satisfaction

+## Created by Patrycja Decowska
-**Data source: **The dataset was obtained from Kaggle
+## Data source The dataset was obtained from Kaggle:
 <https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction/data>

+## Main Goal
-**Main Goal: **To analyze and visualize passenger satisfaction, focusing on gender differences.
+To analyze and visualize passenger satisfaction, focusing on gender differences.

-**Description: **I have filtered the data to to separate records by gender - female and male.

-Then I visualized the results using pie chart.
-Pie charts shows the percentage distribution of satisfaction between women and men.

-Afterwards, I used bar plot to to compare the satisfaction of both groups.
+## Description
+### Tools & libraries
+Python , Jupyter Notebook

+I have imported 'pandas' , 'numpy' and 'matplotlib' libraries and uploaded the dataset using 'pd.read_csv'.
+I explored basic information, checked structure and statistics.
+I have filtered the data to separate records by gender (female and male).
+Afterwards, I created bar charts to visualize the number of passengers per satisfaction category.
+Pie charts show the percentage distribution of satisfaction between women and men.
+Finally, I used bar plot to compare the satisfaction of both groups.

+## Results
 The results indicate that more than half of both women and men are neutral or dissatisfied.

-Finally, I used descriptive statistics (\`describe()\`) to summarize all numeric columns in the dataset.